syn990/SYN-OS/readme.md

 ## 📦 Package Collection

-Packages in SYN-OS are organized into arrays within the installation scripts, grouped by their purpose for logical clarity.
+Packages in SYN-OS are put into arrays within the installation scripts, grouped by their purpose for logical clarity.

 | **Category**              | **Description**                                              | **Packages**                                                                                                                                                        |
 |---------------------------|--------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|